seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-12-28-chrome-os-for-personal-use.md

 - planet
 tumblr_url: https://seanmonstar.com/post/2500505715/chrome-os-for-personal-use
 ---
 First off, [Engadget’s observations](http://www.engadget.com/2010/12/09/google-cr-48-chrome-laptop-preview/) are very much in line with my own.
 Reading that should give you a good overview of the device.
-However, I want to explore the effectiveness of Chrome OS for my own personal uses<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>.
+However, I want to explore the effectiveness of Chrome OS for my own personal uses[^1].

 Non-work related things I use the computer for: